Find an Orthodontist near you

 Early orthodontic treatment

-Also known as Phase 1 treatment.
-It takes place while the patient is still in the mixed dentition with some baby teeth remaining and/or before all of their permanent teeth have erupted.
-It is usually followed by Phase 2 treatment or braces several years later to achieve an ideal treatment outcome.
+This type of treatment takes place while the patient (usually a child) has some baby teeth remaining and/or before all their permanent teeth have come through.
+It is usually followed by braces or other orthodontic treatment several years later to achieve the perfect smile.

 Ectopic Tooth

-An ectopic tooth is one which develops in the wrong position.
+When your tooth develops in the wrong position.
 This can usually be moved into the correct position with orthodontic treatment.

 Elastics